publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schII/m__us_usc_t42_s416.md

 >     “(3)

->      In the case of an individual to whom paragraph (2) applies and who filed an application for disability insurance benefits under section 223 of the Social Security Act \[[section 423 of this title][/us/usc/t42/s423]\] during the period specified in such paragraph—
+>      In the case of an individual to whom paragraph (2) applies and who filed an application for disability insurance benefits under section 223 of the Social Security Act \[[42 U.S.C.
+423][/us/usc/t42/s423]\] during the period specified in such paragraph—

->         “(A) if such individual was under a disability (as defined in section 223(c) of such Act) throughout such period and was not entitled to disability insurance benefits under such section 223 for any month in such period (except for the amendments made by this section), such application and any application filed during such period for benefits under section 202 of the Social Security Act \[[section 402 of this title][/us/usc/t42/s402]\] on the basis of the wages and self-employment income of such individual shall, notwithstanding section 202(j)(2) and the first sentence of section 223(b), be deemed an effective application, or
+>         “(A) if such individual was under a disability (as defined in section 223(c) of such Act) throughout such period and was not entitled to disability insurance benefits under such section 223 for any month in such period (except for the amendments made by this section), such application and any application filed during such period for benefits under section 202 of the Social Security Act \[[42 U.S.C.
+402][/us/usc/t42/s402]\] on the basis of the wages and self-employment income of such individual shall, notwithstanding section 202(j)(2) and the first sentence of section 223(b), be deemed an effective application, or

 >         “(B)

->          if such individual was entitled (without the application of this section) to disability insurance benefits under section 223 \[[section 423 of this title][/us/usc/t42/s423]\] for a continuous period of months immediately preceding—
+>          if such individual was entitled (without the application of this section) to disability insurance benefits under section 223 \[[42 U.S.C.
+423][/us/usc/t42/s423]\] for a continuous period of months immediately preceding—

 >             “(i) the second month following the month in which this Act was enacted \[October 1964\], or

->             “(ii) if earlier, the month in which he became entitled to benefits under section 202(a) \[[section 402(a) of this title][/us/usc/t42/s402/a]\],
+>             “(ii) if earlier, the month in which he became entitled to benefits under section 202(a) \[[42 U.S.C.
+402(a)][/us/usc/t42/s402/a]\],

 >             his primary insurance amount shall be recomputed, but only if such amount would be increased solely by reason of the enactment of this section.

->     “(4) No monthly insurance benefits, and no increase in monthly insurance benefits, may be paid under title II of the Social Security Act \[this subchapter\] by reason of the enactment of this section for any month before the eleventh month before the month in which this Act is enacted \[October 1964\].
+>     “(4) No monthly insurance benefits, and no increase in monthly insurance benefits, may be paid under title II of the Social Security Act \[[42 U.S.C.
+401][/us/usc/t42/s401] et seq.\] by reason of the enactment of this section for any month before the eleventh month before the month in which this Act is enacted \[October 1964\].

 >     “(5)

->      In the case of an individual (A) who is entitled under section 202 of the Social Security Act \[[section 402 of this title][/us/usc/t42/s402]\] (but without the application of subsection (j)(1) of such section) to a widow’s, widower’s, or parent’s insurance benefit, or to an old-age, wife’s or husband’s insurance benefit which is reduced under section 202(q) of such Act, for any month in the period referred to in paragraph (2) of this subsection, (B) who was under a disability (as defined in section 223(c) of the Social Security Act \[[section 423(c) of this title][/us/usc/t42/s423/c]\]) which began prior to the sixth month before the first month for which the benefits referred to in clause (A) are payable and which continued through the month following the month in which this Act is enacted \[October 1964\], and (C) who files an application for disability insurance benefits under section 223(a)(1) of the Social Security Act—
+>      In the case of an individual (A) who is entitled under section 202 of the Social Security Act \[[42 U.S.C.
+402][/us/usc/t42/s402]\] (but without the application of subsection (j)(1) of such section) to a widow’s, widower’s, or parent’s insurance benefit, or to an old-age, wife’s or husband’s insurance benefit which is reduced under section 202(q) of such Act, for any month in the period referred to in paragraph (2) of this subsection, (B) who was under a disability (as defined in section 223(c) of the Social Security Act \[[42 U.S.C.
+423(c)][/us/usc/t42/s423/c]\]) which began prior to the sixth month before the first month for which the benefits referred to in clause (A) are payable and which continued through the month following the month in which this Act is enacted \[October 1964\], and (C) who files an application for disability insurance benefits under section 223(a)(1) of the Social Security Act—

 >         “(i) subsection (a)(3) of section 223 of the Social Security Act shall not prevent him from being entitled to such disability insurance benefits;